 MCLAUGHLIN RESEARCH CHAIR

 The McLaughlin Research Chair, funded by a $1 million donation from the McLaughlin Foundation, supports world-class life sciences research within the Faculty of Science at York University.

-The Chair is currently held by Biology Professor John McDermott.
+The Chair is held by Biology Professor John McDermott.
 McDermott focuses on the mechanisms that cause a simple cell to become more specialized.
 This work is primarily undertaken using cardiac, skeletal and smooth muscle cells and neurons as model systems, and it is aimed at understanding the role of specialized proteins that bind to DNA to orchestrate gene expression.
-McDermott is particularly interested in studying the basic regulatory mechanisms involved in muscle cellular differentiation.
+Professor McDermott is particularly interested in studying the basic regulatory mechanisms involved in muscle cellular differentiation.

 GUY WARWICK ROGERS CHAIR IN CHEMISTRY

 The Rogers Chair was created as an endowment fund with a donation from Mrs. Mary Rogers in 1988, in memory of her late husband, Guy Warwick Rogers, to support faculty research in the Department of Chemistry.